Make your own cold process soap!

 And now we wait

 We need to wait for the oils & lye to cool.
-The goal is to get both the lye water and the oils to be between 110-120 degrees.
+The goal is to get both the lye water and the oils to be under 120 degrees.
 It is not the end of the world if they cool off too much.
 In fact plenty of soapers prefer to use room temperature oils & lye water.
-The more important thing is to try to keep the temperature of the oil and temperature of lye water within 10 degrees of each other – and to wait until they are both at least under 120 degrees.
+The more important thing is to get them both under under 120 degrees and ideally the oils and lye water should be within about 10 degrees of each other.

 While we are waiting for everything to cool, it is time to measure out any additives to your soap.
 You can add essential oils, fragrance oils, minerals for color, clays, purees….there are so many options!
 I am going to add some dispersed sea clay to this batch (1/2 tsp sea clay mixed with 1 tsp olive oil).
 Dispersing the clay into a little olive oil helps it to blend into the soap instead of sitting there in chunks.
 I am also adding some lavender & rosemary essential oils for fragrance.
 Don’t add them yet, just get everything ready & measured out.